AlfrescoArchive/ttc-docs/workshop.md

 - Clone it inside the **workshop/** directory
   > git clone http://github.com/{your user}/ttc-connectors-dummytwitter

-- After cloneing it you need to update the Org value (we fork the project from the Activiti org to your personal org) inside the JenkinsFile in the root directory.
+- After cloning it you need to update the Org value (we fork the project from the Activiti org to your personal org) inside the JenkinsFile in the root directory.
 ```
  environment {
       ORG               = '<YOUR User>'